Amber wine in the making at G.Wine in the Republic of Georgia

 How to refer to it: Skin contact or macerated white wine, skin contact or macerated gewürztraminer.

 Two Vintners is a small producer in Washington State owned by winemaker Morgan Lee.
 Morgan makes wine for a number of labels, and his combined experience covers what I imagine is essentially the entire state’s geography and varietal offering.
-He is one of my favorite winemakers because his wine is exceptional, the prices overly competitive, he has a ton of fun doing it and his product is entirely bank-able; I don’t need to try his wine to know I’m safe buying it.
+He is one of my favorite winemakers because his has a ton of fun making exceptional entirely drinkable wine at prices that are overly competitive.
+I don’t need to try his wine to know I’m safe buying it.

 An early example of his fun-loving spirit was the creation of the O.G., a macerated gewürztraminer sourced from the Yakima Valley’s esteemed Olson Vineyard and named in a double reference to Orange Gewürztraminer and the Original Gangster.
 I believe the first vintage was 2012, which puts it on the cutting edge of this more recent skin contact trend.
 This 2018 vintage spent 55 days on its skins and was then aged in neutral barrel for 9 months.
 Tasting note: